Jora Credit Personal Loan Review: Fast Money, High Rates

 Jora Credit Rates & Fees

-Interest rates for Jora credit differ by state and there’s a tool on Jora Credit’s website where you can see what your interest and fees would be.
+Interest rates for Jora Credit differ by state and there’s a tool on the website where you can see what your interest and fees would be.
 The rates range from 170.00% – 349.00%.
-Part of the reason for rates being this high is due to the credit score requirements being so lax.
+Part of the reason for rates being so high is because these are loans designed for people with bad credit.

 In Utah, for example, a $1250 loan repaid over 16 months would have a 326% APR.
 You would end up paying back $5,544 by the end of the loan.
 That same loan in Tennessee would have an APR of 274.85% and a total repayment cost of $3,718.
 These are rates similar to those charged for payday loans.